JeromeJGuay/dcs5/README.md

 ## Measuring Board

-The only difference between the `xt` and `micro` control box models are the number of keys (xt: 32, micro: 3) and the light display and flash sequence.

 #### Stylus detection zone
 The stylus needs to be placed within the detection zone.
 The detection delay can be adjusted in the configuration (See section [Configuration files](#configurations-files)).